Should I try to pop my car dent with dry ice or compressed air?

 Does it work?

-However, this means it has to heat up significantly, and your hair dryer can’t achieve that much heat.
-If it can, you may want to discard it as that wouldn’t do any good to your hair.
+First of all, you have to heat up the metal significantly, and your hair dryer can’t produce that much heat.
+If it can, you may want to discard it because that wouldn’t do any good to your hair.

-When you applied that much heat professionally, this method would burn the paint and require repainting.
-We haven’t seen this used by any body shops because in addition to paint damage, the metals in modern cars will be weakened when heated this much.
+When you apply that much heat professionally, you worsen the damage on your car, leading to more types of damage that would require repainting and spending more money.
+We haven’t seen any shop use this method for many years because, in addition to paint damage, the metals in modern cars will be weakened under immense heat.

 Also, dry ice is incredibly dangerous and cold enough to burn the skin in a similar fashion to frostbite.
 If you accidentally eat, swallow, or inhale dry ice, call 911 right away.

-Various articles on the internet claim that should you expose your car to the blazing hot rays of the sun for a considerable amount of time, its metalwork will expand and, in turn, the dings and dents caused by the hailstorm will naturally begin to pop out.
+Various articles on the internet claim that should you expose your car to the blazing hot rays of the sun for a considerable amount of time, its metalwork will expand.
+In turn, the dings and dents caused by the hailstorm will naturally begin to pop out.

 How we wish it’s this simple!